Museum No. 1

 Things to look out for

-Kew’s economic botany collections now number some 83,000 specimens.
-A selection of these continues to be exhibited in Museum No 1 under the title of Plants and People.
+Kew’s Economic Botany Collection now includes some 95,000 specimens.
+A selection of these continues to be exhibited in Museum No. 1 under the title of Plants + People.
 Items are displayed in cabinets under themes such as ‘Healing plants’, ‘Sugar and spice’, ‘Plants for energy’ and ‘To dye for’.

 Exhibits include a portion of a wreath made of the blue waterlily (Nymphaea caerulea), from the coffin of the Egyptian Pharoah Rameses II (c.
 1200–1100 BC); apparatus for smoking opium from Hong Kong donated in 1881; a collection of elephants fashioned from different Sri Lankan woods; and a set of rubber dentures.